muratk5n/thirdwave/en/README.md

 ---

+I describe such people as sophisticated tourists.. knowing more abt the country than many others, but not of those countries.

+---

 Culturally Dr Oz is straight-up American (he grew up in US), wout an iota of tigger in him.
 Immigrant parents cannot shape the cultural make-up of a child, nor vacation visits to the "homeland".
 "It takes a